BYLAWS OF U.S. Mangalarga Marchador Association (USMMA)

 Bylaw 304 – Meetings

 Section 2.
-Quorum At all meetings of the Board of Directors fifty percent of its Board members shall constitute a quorum.
+Quorum At all meetings of the Full Board of Directors fifty percent of its Board members shall constitute a quorum.
 In the event that a quorum shall not be present at an annual meeting, such meeting shall be adjourned by the chair to a future date.

 Section 3.
 Participation in Meetings via Conference Call.
 The Board of Directors may participate in the Annual Meeting or other Meeting of the Board by means of a conference telephone or similar communications equipment which allows all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute presence in person at a meeting for purposes of establishing a Quorum or to transact and to vote on any business.